 If you don't want to plant particular herbs or they're not suitable for your garden, try daubing some essential oils around the borders to repel cats.
 Oils cats disdain include:

-- and any citrus oils.
+- citrus oils

-Many of these foul-smelling-to-felines items are free or very cheap, so there's no harm in trying them to see if they're effective.
-These include vinegar -- and human hair.
+Many cat deterrents are free or very cheap items, so there's no harm in trying them to see if they're effective.
+These include vinegar — and the scent of human hair.
 Supposedly, felines don't like the smell of the latter.